trustdan/ibkr-tws-api-playground/README-talib.md

 # TA-Lib Installation Guide

+**⚠️ DEPRECATION NOTICE ⚠️**

+**This guide is obsolete.
+The project has migrated from TA-Lib to pandas-ta for technical indicators.**

+**Please refer to the main README.md for current installation instructions with pandas-ta.**

+---

 TA-Lib (Technical Analysis Library) is a widely used library for technical analysis of financial market data.
 This guide provides cross-platform installation solutions for the common issues encountered when installing TA-Lib.

 ## Understanding TA-Lib